Schumer calls for ethics probe of Al Franken amid groping allegations

 Other Democrats joined Schumer in condemning Franken, D-Minn.

-“I’m shocked and concerned,” Sen. Kirsten Gillibrand, D-N.Y., said.
+“I’m shocked and concerned,” Sen. Claire McCaskill, D-Mo., said.
 “The behavior described is completely unacceptable.
 Comedy is no excuse for inappropriate conduct, and I believe there should be an ethics investigation.”

 The allegations facing Franken come in the wake of several others hitting the political world this week.